-Hint: Keep in mind that only 5 different Picture Modes are available at once.
-Editing the currently selected picture mode will replace the color settings for that mode.
-Therefore, to create a new Picture Mode, first select a Picture Mode that is not being used and edit that one.
+Hint: Keep in mind that only 5 different Picture Modes are available at once, and editing the currently selected picture mode will replace the color settings for that mode.
+Therefore, if you want to create a new Picture Mode, first select a Picture Mode that you will not be using, and edit that.